 Hostility.

 The final general reason for resistance I will mention is diplomatically labelled ‘hostility’.
 It involves forms of resistance motivated by kinds of hostility towards specific persons, social groups, or intellectual communities or traditions.
-‘Hostility’ can include anger, contempt, or other negative evaluative attitudes and can manifest in behaviours such as derogation, scorn, mockery, ridicule, exclusion, violence and other kinds of awful epistemically and practically hostile behaviour.
+‘Hostility’ can include anger, contempt, or other negative evaluative attitudes and can manifest in behaviours such as derogation, scorn, mockery, ridicule, exclusion, violence and other kinds of epistemically and practically hostile behaviour.
 Specific kinds of hostile resistance include sexism and racism, cultural chauvinism, and other kinds of socially or intellectually targeted hostilities.
 These kinds of hostile resisters are resistant because they are opposed to the interests and flourishing of the persons, social groups, and traditions in question.
 Hostiles are resistant because they want to cause harm to their targets by prolonging and expanding their exclusion and marginalisation and to prevent good being done to them.
 For these reasons, they are actively and intensely opposed to efforts to understand and respond to the demographic problem.
 Indeed, for these hostile resisters, the demographic situation is not a problem in the sense of something bad to correct.
 It is the desired outcome they want to retain.

 Hostile resisters display the same variety as the other general reasons for resistance.
 Depending on their particular prejudices, hostiles might be philosophers who think women ‘cannot do philosophy’, that only white people are capable of philosophising well, that there is ‘no such thing as Asian philosophy’, that religious philosophies are ‘stupid’, that analytic philosophy is ‘dumb and should be ended’, that Continental philosophy is ‘crap jumped-up literary theory’, that the inclusion of LGBTQ+ people has ‘ruined the discipline’, and so on.
 Obviously forms of hostile resistance are not all morally equal: all are bad, but some are far worse than others.
 Sexist hostile resistance, for one, involves enduring patterns of violence.
 It should be clear, too, that hostile resistance reflects a range of causes – psychological and social, historical and political, metaphilosophical and ideological.